 The more relevant your emails are to your recipients, the better your open rate will be.
 To achieve relevancy, you need to segment your list using criteria that align with your subscriber’s areas of interest (car accident/truck accident/motorcycle accident/bicycle accident) or buying patterns (prospect/new client/repeat client/old client (no business within the past year).
 Creating campaigns for each segment that speaks to the uniqueness of each subscriber’s situation will really boost your open rates.

 If you have a large list — more than 5,000 subscribers — you should be A/B testing your campaigns.
 Test two different subject lines on a small percentage of your list and then roll out the highest performing subject line to your entire list.

 Tip #5: Examine open rates to create better subject lines.

 Take a look at your top 5 best and worst-performing email campaigns to see what they have in common.
 We’ve found that the best performing subject lines typically have:

 - Are personal or local (“Brian, these tips could save you a bundle in legal fees”)

 - Are concise and clear (“Free eBook offer ends December 1”)

 Take what is working and replicate it for future campaigns and get rid of what isn’t working.

 Email marketing should be one of the cornerstones of your law firm marketing plan.
-To learn how to develop a marketing plan for your law firm that will help you boost your bottom line in 2020, click below for our free webinar.
+To learn how to develop an email marketing program for your law firm that will help you boost your bottom line, click below: